samhinton88/toady/README.md

 const app(instance); // <-- will now understand { type: 'goHomeAndSayWhy', args: ["I'm tired"] }

 ```
+The page object will be available to you at `this.page`.

 ## Passing Return values between actions

-It may be useful to pass some return value which results from an action to the next action.
+It may be useful to pass the return value from one action to the arguments of the next.

 If I want my toady to find some href from a page and then go to it, I could pass in a custom page class with this method: